Bayesian inference of vorticity in unbounded flow from limited pressure measurements: Introduction

 We take a different approach to flow representation in this paper, writing the vorticity field as a sum of $\nv$ (nearly-)singular vortex elements.
 (The adjective ``nearly'' conveys that we will regularize each element with a smoothing kernel of small radius.)
 A distinct feature of a flow singularity (in contrast to, say, a POD mode) is that both its strength and its position are degrees of freedom in the state vector, so that it can efficiently and adaptively approximate a compact evolving vortex structure even with a small number of vortex elements.
 The compromise for this additional flexibility is that it introduces a non-linear relationship between the velocity field and the state vector.
 However, since pressure is already inherently quadratically dependent on the velocity, one must contend with non-linearity in the inference problem regardless of the choice of flow representation.
 Another advantage of using singularities as a representation of the flow is that their velocity and pressure fields are known exactly, providing useful insight into the estimation problem.

-Singular vortex elements form a complete basis for any incompressible velocity field if we allow their number to go to infinity and combine them with scalar potential fields for additional flow contributors (e.g., the presence of an impenetrable body, the motion of the body, and a freestream) \citep{inviscidbook}.
-However, to restrict the dimensionality of the problem and make the estimation tractable, we truncate the set of vortex elements to a small number $\nv$.
+To restrict the dimensionality of the problem and make the estimation tractable, we truncate the set of vortex elements to a small number $\nv$.
 In this manner, the point vortices can be thought of as an adaptive low-rank representation of the flow, each capturing a vortex structure but omitting most details of the structure's internal dynamics.
 To keep the scope of this paper somewhat simpler, we will narrow our focus to unbounded two-dimensional vortical flows, so that the estimated vorticity field is given by

 where $\tilde{\delta}_{\blobrad}$ is a regularized form of the two-dimensional Dirac delta function with small radius $\blobrad$, and any vortex $\vjdex$ has strength $\Gamma_{\vjdex}$ and position described by two Cartesian coordinates $\rvec_{\vjdex} = (x_{\vjdex},y_{\vjdex})$.
 As we show in Appendix~\ref{sec:unbound}, the pressure field due to a set of $\nv$ vortex elements is given by